-Tokyo Love Story: Electromagnetic Sounds of Tokyo
+Tokyo Love Story – Electromagnetic Sounds of Tokyo

-Tokyo Love Story: A Sensory Journey Through The Acoustic Vibration of the Lights of Tokyo”, is a solo exhibition of works by Tiziana Alocci presented by ArtMoore House in London from October 2024 (by appointment only).
+“Tokyo Love Story: A Sensory Journey Through The Acoustic Vibration of the Lights of Tokyo”, is a solo exhibition of works by Tiziana Alocci presented by ArtMoore House in London in October 2024 during Frieze London.

 Tokyo Love Story explores the hidden electromagnetic pulse of Tokyo's urban landscape.
 Through a series of audio recordings and data visualisation techniques, this exhibition transforms Tokyo's vibrant sounds into a visual experience.
-Considering the sensory experience as a new form for envisioning and understanding how we actually feel a space we quickly realise that what is captured by our eyes is just one of the facets of the prismatic experience that map our perception.
+Considering the sensory experience as a new form for envisioning and understanding how we actually feel a space, we quickly realise that what is captured by our eyes is just one of the facets of the prismatic experience that maps our perception.

 Tiziana Alocci, C'est Bien, Archival Print on Epson Semi Gloss, framed.
 101 x 101 cm.